mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Slowdown after a been working for a while
 -----------------------------------------

 Once you have the slowdown, click on the image-dimensions in the status bar.
 It will tell you how much RAM Krita is using, if it has hit the limit, or whether it has started swapping.
-Swapping can slow down a program a lot, so either work on smaller images or turn up the maximum amount of ram in :menuselection:`Settings --> Configure Krita --> Performance --> Advanced Tab`.
+Swapping can slow down a program a lot, so either work on smaller images or turn up the maximum amount of RAM in :menuselection:`Settings --> Configure Krita --> Performance --> Advanced Tab`.

 Tools
 =====